Skip to main content

 When to start at each layer

-• Start at the Process Index when the user names a workflow, team, or business outcome — this is the default for almost every question.
+• Start at the Process Index when the user names a workflow, team, system, or business outcome — this is the default for almost every question.

 • Start at Artifacts when the user names a document, screenshot, or recording.